pagoha/ThisIsTheWay/AWS/IAM-Access-Keys-Analyzer/iamAccessKeysAnalyzer-For-AWS-Cloudshell.md

 This script identifies old and unused AWS access keys

-1. Log into an AWS account, launch CloudShell, and create the file:
+1. Log into an AWS account, launch CloudShell, and create the file using GNU nano:

 ```bash
 nano iamAccessKeysAnalyzer.sh
 ```

-2. Copy and paste the entire script below into the editor:
+2. Copy and paste the entire script below into the GNU nano editor:

 ```bash
 #!/bin/bash